The essence of a warm mug of mulled wine from English Christmas markets, but in the form of a tender, flavorful cake.

 Instructions

-In a medium saucepan, heat the wine and brandy over low heat.
+- In a small saucepan, heat the wine over low heat.
 When hot, add the butter and allow to melt.
 Stir in the orange zest and sugars until combined.
-Remove from the heat.
+Remove from the heat and let cool for about 5 minutes.

-In a small bowl, whisk together the sour cream and eggs.
+- In a small bowl, whisk together the sour cream and eggs.
 Stir this into the wine mixture until well blended.
-Pour the liquid ingredient mixture into the dry and fold to combine.
-Don’t overmix.
-Pour the cake batter into the cake mold, filling about ¾ of the way full.
+Pour the liquid ingredient mixture into the dry and fold with a spatula to combine.
+Divide the cupcake batter evenly among the 12 cups.

 - Prep Time: 30 minutes